 The SWRCB tracks water conservation for each of the state's larger urban water suppliers on a monthly basis, but compliance with individual water supplier conservation requirements and the statewide 25 percent mandate is based on cumulative savings.
 Cumulative tracking means that conservation savings will be added together from one month to the next and compared to the amount of water used during the same months in 2013.

-Below are the reduction targets for each IEUA member agency.
+Table 9 below provides the reduction targets for each IEUA member agency.